ascorbic/unpic-img/docs/src/content/docs/placeholder.md

 ---
 title: "@unpic/placeholder"
-description: "Lorem ipsum dolor sit amet - 3"
+description: "Generate beautiful image placeholders"
 ---

 This is a library for generating low quality image placeholders (LQIP) by